 -

-Positive behaviour support aims to help lessen and remove the use of restrictive practices.
+Positive Behaviour Support aims to help lessen and remove the use of restrictive practices.

 Adapted from Participant fact sheet 1: What is positive behaviour support by the NDIS Quality and Safeguards Commission